 How to purchase Neuschwanstein Castle tickets

-What do I do if tickets are sold out?
+What do I do if Neuschwanstein tickets are sold out?

 Driving to Neuschwanstein Castle from Munich

-Since you chose to rent a car for the day, consider making this drive into a road trip!
+If you choose to rent a car for the day, consider making the drive into a road trip!
 Popular places to add along your driving route include Linderhof Palace, Oberammergau, and Ammersee.
 Moreover, some tourists opt to visit the Pilgrimage Church of Wies, a famous UNESCO World Heritage site in Steingaden, Germany.

 Where to park in Hohenschwangau Village

-If you have tickets for a guided tour of the castle, it’s essential to factor in enough travel time to get from the parking lot to the entrance.
+If you have tickets for a guided castle tour, you must factor in enough travel time to get from the parking lot to the entrance.
 If you arrive late for your timed tour, you won’t be able to enter and will miss your time.
-Moreover, remember to pick up your tickets at the ticket center near the parking lots in Hohenschwangau.
-For those in a rush, P3 is the closest lot, but none are a far walk!
+For those in a rush, P3 is the closest lot.

 How to get from the parking lot to the castle